What Is Your Current Point of Sale Software

 Wasted Labor: The Hidden Payroll Cost of Manual Processes

-The average specialty retailer spends 5–10 hours per week on tasks that integrated POS software can automate entirely.
+The average independent retailer spends 5–10 hours per week on tasks that integrated POS software can automate entirely.
 For a pawn shop, that includes manually logging loans and extensions, reconciling inventory across systems, and hand-entering compliance records.
-For an FFL dealer or gun store, it includes writing A&D bound book entries by hand, manually pulling 4473s for ATF inspections, and re-entering buyer data between systems.
+For an FFL dealer or gun store, it includes writing A&D book entries by hand, manually pulling 4473s for ATF inspections, and re-entering buyer data between systems.

-At $18/hour, 8 wasted hours per week costs over $7,500 per year — before you factor in the mistakes, delays, and compliance gaps that come with manual processes.
+At $18/hour, 8 wasted hours per week costs over $7,500 per year, before you factor in the mistakes, delays, and compliance gaps that come with manual processes.

 Software Overhead: What You're Actually Paying Across All Your Vendors

-Most specialty retailers are running 3 to 5 separate software tools.
+Most independent retailers are running 3 to 5 separate software tools.
 A point of sale system, a compliance platform, an eCommerce solution, possibly a separate marketing tool or CRM.
 Each one comes with its own monthly fee, its own login, its own support queue, and its own integration headaches.

-When you add it all up, the average multi-tool stack costs $300–$600/month — much of which is redundant capability that a single integrated platform like Bravo covers natively.
+When you add it all up, the average multi-tool stack costs $300–$600/month, much of which is redundant capability that a single integrated platform like Bravo covers natively.

 Stores running on basic or siloed POS systems often have no eCommerce, or an eCommerce setup that requires manual inventory updates and separate order management.
 That means inventory sits unsold in the store that buyers are actively searching for online.
-Bravo customers who add multi-channel eCommerce — listing to Buya, UsedGuns.com, eBay, Guns.com, and a branded webstore from inside the POS — typically see immediate lift in inventory turnover and total revenue.
+Bravo customers who add multi-channel eCommerce, listing to Buya, UsedGuns.com, eBay, Guns.com, and a branded webstore from inside the POS, typically see immediate lift in inventory turnover and total revenue.

 Compliance Risk: The Cost Nobody Wants to Calculate

 No Bravo customer has ever lost an FFL license.
-The platform's automated E4473, real-time A&D Bound Book entries, and ATF Audit Portal eliminate the manual steps where compliance failures occur.
+The platform's automated E4473, real-time A&D Book entries, and ATF Audit Portal eliminate the manual steps where compliance failures occur.

 What Switching POS Systems Actually Looks Like